dermatologist/goscar-export/README.md

-# goscar-export : OSCAR EForm Export (csv) to FHIR
+# goscar-export : OSCAR EMR EForm Export (csv) to FHIR

 ## About

 This is a simple application to convert a CSV file to a FHIR bundle and post it to a FHIR server in Golang.
 The OSCAR EMR has an EForm export tool that exports EForms to a CSV file that can be downloaded.
 This tool can load that CSV file to a FHIR server for consolidated analysis.
+**This tool can be used with any CSV, if columns specified below (CSV format section) are present.**

 ## Use Cases